Skip to main content

 • Heart Health

-Couple holding hands walking
+Couple walking and smiling

-The body has two types of artery systems: coronary, which relates to the heart, and peripheral, which relates to arteries carrying oxygenated blood to the arms, legs and brain.
+The body has two types of artery systems: the coronary artery system, which relates to the heart, and peripheral artery system, which involves the arteries carrying oxygenated blood to the arms, legs and brain.

 Just like coronary arteries, peripheral arteries can become diseased.

-This condition, called peripheral artery disease, narrows arteries and reduces blood flow due to a buildup of fatty deposits on the artery walls.
-This reduced blood flow can cause claudication, which is muscle pain and cramping with activity, that usually disappears after a few minutes of rest.
+This condition, called peripheral artery disease, or PAD, narrows arteries and reduces blood flow due to a buildup of fatty deposits on the artery walls.
+This can cause claudication, which is muscle pain and cramping when a person is active but usually disappears after a few minutes of rest.

-Who's at risk
+Who's at risk for PAD

 People who smoke or have diabetes at any age are at the greatest risk for this condition.
 Other risk factors include:

-• Obesity (body mass index over 30)
+• Body mass index over 30

 • High blood pressure